• Hungarian Language

 Soft Coated Wheaten Terrier dogs adapt very well to lifestyle changes and basically all living environments.
 They don't mind moving from one place to another with their owner.

-How long can a Soft Coated Wheaten Terrier be left alone?
-How long can you leave a Soft Coated Wheaten Terrier alone?
+Can a Soft Coated Wheaten Terrier be left alone?
+Learn about the Soft Coated Wheaten Terrier's tolerance to solitude.

 Soft Coated Wheaten Terrier dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.